Green Tea Culture

 Genmaicha combines green tea leaves with roasted rice for a warm, nutty aroma.

-Genmaicha blends green tea (often sencha or bancha) with roasted brown rice.
-It began as a frugal everyday drink and is now loved for its cozy aroma and food-friendliness.
+Genmaicha blends green tea — often sencha or bancha — with roasted brown rice.
+Originally a frugal everyday drink, it is now appreciated for its warm, cozy aroma and natural food-friendliness.

 Flavor & brew in one line: Mild body with a popcorn-like aroma — brew at ~80°C for about 1 minute.